bl0b/hack-ide/README.md

 ### work-context description

-This file contains three different types of lines : context &lt;context-name&gt;
+This file contains four different types of lines : context &lt;context-name&gt;

 This line defines the context name, which will become the tmux